-How much sleep have you lost recently because of loud neighbors, a snoring partner, barking dogs or traffic?
+How much sleep have you lost recently because of loud neighbours, a snoring partner, barking dogs, or traffic?

-Considerate family members and housemates will hopefully turn down the television volume if you ask them politely.
-But it’s not so easy to stop someone snoring, or to sleep through the roar of your neighbor’s all-night party.
+Considerate family members or housemates will hopefully turn down their television or music volume if you ask them nicely.
+But it’s not so easy to stop someone snoring, or to sleep through the roar of your neighbour’s all-night party.

 In this article, I’ll be sharing the techniques that have worked best for me personally, and suggesting ways that might help you either cut down the noise at night or at least reduce it to a tolerable level.

 I’m not suggesting giving up on trying to stop the noise at its source if you’re able to.
-However, when someone else controls the noise source, it’s sometimes more fruitful to focus your efforts on reducing how much noise gets inside your head.
+However, when someone else controls the noise source, it may be more effective to focus your efforts on reducing how much noise gets inside your head.

-I’ll often wear earplugs because they tend to block out a lot of the noise where I live at the moment.
-From time to time, I use noise-cancelling headphones or a white noise machine though.
+I’ll often wear earplugs because they block out all of the noise where I live at the moment.
+But I’ll also sometimes use noise-cancelling headphones or a white noise machine.
+It’s all about finding what works best for you, is comfortable, and blocks the specific noise in your bedroom.

 Earplugs